5Noxi/win-config/privacy/desc.md

 # Disable General Telemetry

-Prevents sending info about your computer to microsoft, also disables the diagnostic log collection, media player diagnostics & bluetooth ads (`DataCollection.admx`).
+Prevents sending info about your computer to microsoft, disables the diagnostic log collection, media player diagnostics, bluetooth ads (`DataCollection.admx`), the inventory collector.
 It disables the ads ID ("Windows creates a unique advertising ID per user, allowing apps and ad networks to deliver targeted ads.
 When enabled, it works like a cookie, linking personal data to the ID for personalized ads.
 This setting only affects Windows apps using the advertising ID, not web-based ads or third-party methods.") which should be disabled by default, if you toggled all options off in the OS installation phase.
+See policy explanations below for more details.

 ```ps
 \Registry\Machine\SOFTWARE\Policies\Microsoft\WINDOWS\DataCollection : AllowTelemetry_PolicyManager